Earl McCready

-Earl Gray McCready (June 5 or 15, 1905 – December 9, 1983) was a Canadian amateur and professional wrestler.
-McCready competed in the U.S. collegiately for Oklahoma State University in folkstyle, and as a freestyle wrestler he competed for Canada in the 1928 Summer Olympics.
+Earl Gray McCready (June 15, 1908 – December 9, 1983) was a Canadian amateur and professional wrestler.
+McCready competed in the U.S. collegiately for Oklahoma A&M, where he was a three-time NCAA champion, the first wrestler ever to do so.
+As a freestyle wrestler, he competed for his native country of Canada in the 1928 Summer Olympics.
 In 1930, he won a gold medal in the heavyweight class at the British Empire Games.
 He soon turned pro shortly after and became a three-time NWA British Empire Heavyweight Champion.
 McCready was nicknamed 'The Moose' during his wrestling career.